It is no secret, that the American Landscape includes a lot of amazing cities.

 Virginia Beach's extensive ocean front, and boardwalk are home to festivals, events and music throughout the year.

-Nikki James Zellner of Where Content Connects had this to mention about Virginia Beach's design.
+One resident, Nikki James Zellner of Where Content Connects had this to mention about Virginia Beach's design.

 "I live in Virginia Beach – and in my life have lived in over 12 destinations around the Southeast U.S"

 "As an active duty military family with two toddler boys, we consider Virginia Beach to be one of the best places to live or visit – regardless of life stage.
 It's because of this we've decided to start a business here, as well as having my husband attend Old Dominion University as he transitions out of the Navy."

 "The areas that stand out to us the most:"

 " First Landing State Park - our love of hiking takes us to the diverse trail system of First Landing State Park regardless of season.
 Throughout the year you can often see "rainbow swamps" – where a thin film atop to standing water turns into a rainbow when the early morning sun hits it in just the right way."